MinnPost/object-sync-for-salesforce/docs/using-salesforce-analytics-api.md

 # Using the Salesforce Analytics API

+Usage of this feature is very specific to how reporting works in a given Salesforce setup, but we've tried to provide a foundation of information.
+Important: with this plugin alone, Report data is not permantly stored in WordPress (it will/will not be cached according to your WordPress cache settings) with this integration, but this would be possible to build with additional plugins.

-Currently, the plugin supports running and retrieving data from a Salesforce Report in two ways:
+Currently, the plugin supports running a Salesforce Report, and retrieving data from it, in two ways:

-1. Make an API call to an analytics URL.
+1. `analytics_api()`: Make an API call to any Salesforce Analytics URL.
 It follows this pattern: `/analytics/{$name}/{$id}/{$route}`.
-2. Run a Report based on its ID.
+2. `run_analytics_report`: Run a Report based on its ID.
 This requires calling the [Salesforce API object](./accessing-salesforce-object.md).

+Both methods send the URL and parameters to the plugin's `api_call()` method where it is called.
+This is where JSON processing, caching, logging, error handling, etc. happens.
+The JSON result of this method is similar to other API call methods.

-Assuming you have the object in the `$salesforce_api` variable, it works like this:
+Assuming you have the plugin's Salesforce API object in the `$salesforce_api` variable, it works like this:

 ```
 $salesforce_api->run_analytics_report(